How Many Showings Does It Take to Sell a House on Average?

 Location

 “Location is always what creates the value of real estate,” says Harrington.
-“If you’re in a house that has phenomenal views in a great neighborhood, and it’s totally dilapidated but priced right, it’ll sell — we’re seeing that right now.”
+“If you’re in a house that has phenomenal views in a great neighborhood, and it’s totally dilapidated but priced right, it’ll sell.”

-You can usually count on location factors like great school districts, nearby shops and restaurants, proximity to public green space, and easy access to commuter routes to create higher demand for your property and robust showing activity.
+Location factors, such as great school districts, nearby shops and restaurants, proximity to public green space, and easy access to commuter routes, can usually create higher demand for your property and robust showing activity.

 But there is no singular “good” location.
 Buyers have different priorities and preferences.
 And if your home isn’t in the best part of town, you can work with your agent to improve showing activity by highlighting your home’s other strengths.